rezasec/TryHackMe/cybersecurity-101/networking-concepts/README.md

 | Internet       | Network                     | IP, ICMP, IPSec                       |
 | Link           | Data Link + Physical        | Ethernet, WiFi                        |

 Some books show a fifth layer (Physical), but the overall function stays the same.
-This model was originally built to survive failures and reroute traffic — something that’s still very relevant.
+This model was originally built to survive failures and reroute traffic.

 ---